 It’s therefore important to consider the accuracy of your forecast.

 In addition, working out forecast error will help you understand the level of error in your previous demand forecasts.
 You can then factor this into future ones and adjust stock rules, such as safety stock levels or re-order points, accordingly.

-If forecasting seasonality of demand still feels like a tall order, perhaps you should consider investing in an inventory optimisation tool, such as EazyStock.
-With EazyStock you can save time and the hassle of manually calculating seasonality and forecasting demand.
+If forecasting seasonal demand still feels like a tall order, perhaps you should consider investing in an inventory optimisation tool, such as EazyStock.
+With EazyStock you can save time and remove the hassle of manually calculating seasonality and forecasting demand.
 Instead EazyStock does all the hard work for you, providing up-to-date, accurate and detailed demand forecasts, that consider factors such as seasonality, trends, supplier lead times and delivery schedules.